connexcs/docs/carriers.md

 ![alt text][carriers]

-You can customize the view of your **Carriers** page and select the columns which you want to view, only.
+You can customize the view of your **Carriers** page and select only the columns which you want to view.
 On the extreme right, click on the menu button, and check the columns you want to view.

 ## Edit Carrier